asmtlab/utility-scraper/README.md

 ## Usage ##

-Data for all 50 states can be collected out of the box by running the `utility-scraper.py` file.
+Data for all 50 states can be collected by running the `utility-scraper.py` file.

 ```
 python3 utility-scraper.py
 ```